stellar/js-stellar-base/docs/readme.md

 ## `Account` class

-Object of `Account` class represents a single account in Stellar network and it's [sequence number]().
+Object of `Account` class represents a single account in Stellar network and it's sequence number. `Account` tracts the sequence number as it is used by `TransactionBuilder`.

 ```js
 var account = new Account('GBBM6BKZPEHWYO3E3YKREDPQXMS4VK35YLNU7NFBRI26RAN7GI5POFBB', 46316927320064);